 Why I’ve devoted my recent career to advocate for Jewish teens

 I didn’t start out as a Jewish educator.
-I began my professional career as a Career Development Consultant*, and Jewish education was ‘something I always did on the side’, beginning in high school, including when I began working full-time.
+I began my professional career as a Career Development Consultant*, and Jewish education was ‘something I always did on the side’, beginning in high school when I started tutoring, then teaching in supplementary schools.
+I did this even while working full-time at my “real” job.

 The work attracted my passion slowly but resolutely and when I was offered the opportunity to work in Jewish camping full-time, I grappled with the challenge of giving up a career that had been very rewarding to me over the years.
 It was probably one of the hardest decisions I had to make.